UBC-MDS/DSCI522-2425-39-FMJ/README.md

 # Age Group Prediction
-## Can the health and nutritional status of adults and children be used to classify age group?
+## Can the health and nutritional status of Americans be used to classify their age group?

 ## Authors:
 - Forgive Agbesi